-UW Race & Equity Initiative Spring 2017 update
+UW Race & Equity Initiative general update

 The goal of the Race & Equity Initiative (R&EI) is to affirm and expand the University of Washington’s commitment of inclusion and equity for students, faculty and staff.
 The Initiative seeks to advance equity and inclusion on all three campuses, in our region, state, and beyond.
-This update articulates most recent activities that have taken place since Fall 2016.

 - Assess and Improve Campus Climate

 - Attract, Retain, and Graduate a Diverse and Excellent Student Body

 - Attract and Retain a Diverse Faculty

 Accomplishments to date:

 - Designed RFP for student-led, student-coordinated spring programming.